-iii) Stock of third country resident permit holders by type of status (mid year count)
+Stock of third country resident permit holders by type of status (mid-year count)

-As already mentioned above the transfer of alien and asylum processing from the Ministry of Interior to the Agency for Alien Affairs and Asylum (BFA) resulted in a break in the statistical data in 2014.
-Accordingly, we present an estimate of the midyear stock count of 2014 and compare it with stock data of 2015.
+As already mentioned above, the transfer of alien and asylum processing from the Ministry of Interior to the Agency for Alien Affairs and Asylum (BFA) resulted in a break in the statistical data in 2014.
+Accordingly, we focus on the mid-year stock count of 2015 to 2017.